shedrack-okunda/se-assignment-day-4-software-project-management-shedrack-okunda/README.md

 Change Management:

 The WBS serves as a reference point for managing changes.
 If changes to the project scope are proposed, the WBS can help assess the impact on specific tasks and deliverables.
-Communication Tool:

-The WBS acts as a communication tool that helps convey project details to stakeholders, ensuring everyone is on the same page regarding project scope and deliverables.
 ##

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?